 Elizabeth Bardwil Lugones

 I started at Westchester Community College part-time while I focused on working full-time to pay for my education.
 Eventually, I switched over to full-time studies with the intention of focusing on my classes and transferring.
 However, the services on campus inspired me to get more involved, so I became a member of the Phi Theta Kappa Honor Society.
-I decided to take on a leadership role and was selected to serve as Student President for the 2017-2018 academic year.
+I decided to take on a leadership role and was selected to serve as Student President of PTK for the 2017-2018 academic year.
 As my officer position came to a close, I decided to continue my involvement when I ran for Student Trustee.
 Today, I am happy to say that I was elected into the position and have devoted myself to representing the student body on campus.
 I currently sit on the Executive Board and the Senate for the Student Government Association.
 I also sit on the Board of Trustees, where I represent the students and advocate for their best interests.
 I will be graduating with two associate degrees: one in Engineering Science and the other in Liberal Arts, Mathematics, and Science.
 I plan to move on to a four-year college where I will continue my studies in Chemistry.
 Soon after, I hope to embark on a PhD where I will conduct research related to the biological sciences.

 “Many of life’s failures are people who did not realize how close they were to success when they gave up.”
 (Thomas Edison.)
 A few years ago, I arrived in New York from Paris where I was pursuing a bachelor degree in human resources at the University of Paris 1 Pantheon Sorbonne.
 I am a native French speaker, so I took an ESL class for one semester to prepare for my academic studies.
 Attending Westchester Community College has been a very rewarding experience because it enables me to discover my vocation in life.
 Here at the college, I have the freedom to take different courses in biology and social sciences, subjects that I am very passionate about.
 I love helping people and either of these majors can lead to a career that will help me improve people lives.